phaeryl/jeu-lettres/Readme.md

-The design of this game is not done yet, it's ugly, but it works !
 Timer will be decreased as soon as the score reach a certain number of points.
 0 ~ 9 : 5 seconds
 10 ~ 24 : 4 seconds